Learn how to draw the right sample to reach your target audience.

 - Analysts needing to understand how a sampling method can create bias.

 - Client-side researchers responsible for writing RFPs and evaluating proposals.

 - Any researcher or analyst who needs to better understand key sampling concepts so that they can speak knowledgeably with their clients and sample providers.

 - People just entering the research field who want to understand the full process of Market Research from beginning to end.

 Keith Phillips – Senior Methodologist, Research Now SSI

-Keith is the Senior Methodologist in Research Now SSI’s Knowledge department.
-Keith’s role at SSI includes conducting primary research projects, helping clients with the research issues they face on a day to day basis, training colleagues, and working to support company-wide sampling initiatives.
+Keith is the Senior Methodologist in Research Now SSI’s Methods and Internal Research department.
+Keith’s role at Research Now SSI includes conducting primary research projects, helping clients with the research issues they face on a day to day basis, training colleagues, and working to support company-wide sampling initiatives.
 Prior to joining SSI in March of 2010, Keith was a Senior Research Manager in the Motion Picture Division of OTX Research, which he joined in 2004.
 Keith has presented webinars for the AMA, ARF, AAPOR, ESOMAR, GreenBook, and Quirk’s.
 He has presented live at AAPOR, ARF Rethink, and ESOMAR Congress among others.